SunderlandAJ-1130/sunderlandaj-1130.github.io/_pages/about.md

 # Awards

 - Mao Yisheng Science and Technology Award - Rising Star in Railway Education
+- First Prize for Excellent Academic Paper in Natural Sciences in Hunan Province
 - National Scholarship for Graduate Excellence
 - National Scholarship for Undergraduate Excellence
 - Outstanding Graduate of Hunan Province